kap83/react-fanfic-archive/README.md

 # The Fanworks Archive

-A mockup of a fanworks library using React.
+The Fanworks Archive is a place for fan fiction afficionados to find and share fan fiction!
+Navigate the page as if you have already signed in.
 The library consists of Home page, a Fandoms page and a Favorites page.

+Please note, this is barebones, simple mockup of a fanworks archive using React with a db.JSON framework.
+For now, there is no sign in/out or register functionality and you cannot upload stories (just their titles).

 ## Functionality